 Every film photographer is going to be faced with this same question: should I buy a light meter?
 The problem is that cheap light meters are typically not as effective and expensive ones are, well, expensive.
 A new spot meter from Sekonic, for example, costs over $500.
 So is a light meter necessary for film photography?

-As a general rule, light meters are only necessary for film photographers using studio flash, or when metering for large format film.
-Most film photographers can create perfect exposures using a free, or cheap mobile phone application.
+As a general rule, light meters are necessary for studio flash photography on film, or when metering for a specific part of the frame.
+Most film photographers don’t need a light meter, and can create perfect exposures using the Sunny 16 rule or mobile phone applications.

 Most film photographers will never need a professional, hand held light meter.
 In fact, in my daily photography, I’ve never found these to be more useful than the light meter I use on my phone (scroll down to see which one).